stereotype441/language/resources/type-system/inference.md

 # Body inference

-TODO(paulberry): I'm experimenting with calling the inference in method bodies and initializer expressions "body inference".
-Get feedback on this.
+In this document, the term "body inference" refers to the process of assigning semantics and types to the code that appears inside of method bodies and initializer expressions.

+TODO(paulberry): get feedback on the terminology "body inference".

 Body inference is specified as a transformation from the syntactic artifacts that constitute method bodies and initializer expressions (expressions,